CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ## EXERCISE 1C: Create tables and insert data

-1. Create the database again with an amended hotel.sql and add yourselves as *second* customer using INSERT - so you're staying in a hotel with Donald Trump.
+1. Amend hotel.sql create the database again and add yourselves as *second* customer using INSERT - so you're now staying in a hotel with Donald Trump.
 Run select * and ensure that you see yourself both as guests.
 Then delete mydatabase.sqlite again.

 2. Change hotel.sql again to store email addresses from yourself and Donald (donald.trump@whitehouse.gov) and have them displayed on screen.
 Run select * and ensure you are both guests.
 Then delete mydatabase.sqlite again.